joselado/dmrgpy/README.md

 sc.setup_julia()
 ```

-and all the subsequent computations will be performed with Julia
+and all the subsequent computations will be performed with Julia.